From Tuesday 22 September, there will be new coronavirus restrictions for Warrington.

 You can find out more information about these legal responsibilities through the national private fostering website.

-To then notify the arrangement, ideally with notice, contact a social worker on 01925 443400 or send an e-mail with basic details about the arrangement to firstname.lastname@example.org
+To then notify us of the arrangement, ideally with notice, contact a social worker.
+Email firstname.lastname@example.org with basic details about the arrangement or call 01925 443400.

 Within seven days, a social worker will visit the carer and child, and contact the parent in order to:

-The social worker will ask the carer to sign forms that allow them to carry out reference checks with police, probation service, local council and GP.
-This is to make sure that suitable adults will look after the child.
+The social worker will ask the carer to sign forms that allow them to carry out reference checks with the police, probation service and GP.
+This is to make sure that suitable adults will look after the child or young person.
 Everyone in the household who is over 16 years old will also be asked to agree to be checked in this way.